 Triton Field Trials

-Triton Field Trials (TFiT) has the goal of advancing knowledge around impacts of marine energy devices and improving environmental monitoring procedures and technologies.
-This task involves identifying the main environmental stressors associated with marine energy devices, exploring cost-effective methods and technologies used to monitor those stressors, and performing field tests on those various instruments at diverse sites.
-Additionally, the TFiT team is opening the conversation to developers, regulators, and policy makers to understand marine energy industry needs and how to best serve them.
+Conducted from 2018 to 2022, the Triton Field Trials (TFiT) supported the advancement of knowledge around the impacts of marine energy devices.
+This task explored methods and instrumentation used to monitor the main environmental stressors related to marine energy devices and performed field tests on those various technologies at diverse marine energy deployment sites.
+Additionally, TFiT conducted outreach to subject matter experts and stakeholders in the industry, including developers, regulators, and consultants, to determine the marine energy industry's needs and how to best serve them.